kosli-dev/control-actions/README.md

 The action evaluates each commit in your release (between the base reference and the current release reference) to determine if it meets the code review requirements.
 A commit passes the review control if:

-1. **The commit has an associated pull-request attestation with an associated pull request** - This means the code was reviewed through a pull request process
+1. **The commit has an associated pull-request attestation with an associated pull request or has an override** - This means the code was reviewed through a pull request process, Or, the commit has an override attestation associated with it which marks a manual approval/exemption.
 2. **The pull request meets the review criteria** - The pull request is considered passing if:
    - It has at least two different reviewers, OR
-   - It has at least one reviewer who is not the same person who made the commit, OR
+   - It has at least one reviewer who is not a committer in the branch being merged
-   - The pull-request attestation has been explicitly marked as compliant (overridden)

 If every commit in your release passes these criteria, the overall evaluation is marked as **passed**.
 If any commit fails to meet the requirements, the evaluation is marked as **failed**.